flashcordon/big-history/Exploration-spatiale.md

 Prior to the ISS, the life support systems on the Mercury, Gemini, and Apollo spacecraft in the 1960s were designed to be used once and discarded.
 The U.S. had limited experience with long duration crewed flights with the exception of Skylab, a space station adapted from the third stage of a Saturn V rocket.
 Skylab consisted of three missions in 1973 and 1974 lasting twenty-eight, fifty-nine, and eighty-four days, respectively.
 The ECLSS on Skylab featured stored water and oxygen, a regenerable molecular sieve for carbon dioxide and humidity removal, and fire detectors using ultraviolet light detection.
 Unlike earlier spacecraft, the Space Shuttle was a reusable vehicle.
 Although it incorporated some advances in its life support system, it still relied heavily on the use of consumables.
 Systems that relied heavily on consumables limited the time crew could remain in space and required continual, expensive launches of fresh supplies of water, oxygen, and expendable life support equipment.

 The Urine Processor Assembly uses a low pressure vacuum distillation process that uses a centrifuge to compensate for the lack of gravity and thus aid in separating liquids and gasses.[6]
 The Urine Processor Assembly is designed to handle a load of 9 kg/day, corresponding to the needs of a 6-person crew.[3]
 Although the design called for recovery of 85% of the water content, subsequent experience with calcium sulfate precipitation[4] (in the free-fall conditions present on the ISS, calcium levels in urine are elevated due to bone density loss) has led to a revised operational level of recovering 70% of the water content.

 Carbon dioxide and trace contaminants are removed by the Air Revitalization System.
 This is a NASA rack, placed in Tranquility, designed to provide a Carbon Dioxide Removal Assembly (CDRA), a Trace Contaminant Control Subassembly (TCCS) to remove hazardous trace contamination from the atmosphere and a Major Constituent Analyser (MCA) to monitor nitrogen, oxygen, carbon dioxide, methane, hydrogen, and water vapour.

-The Advanced Closed Loop System (ACLS) is an ESA rack that converts carbon dioxide into oxygen and water.
-This is very different from the NASA oxygen-generating rack that is reliant on a steady supply of water from Earth in order to generate oxygen.
-This water-producing capability will save the need to launch an extra 400 liters of water in cargo resupply per year.
-50% of the carbon dioxide that it processes can be converted to oxygen and by itself it can make enough oxygen full-time for 3 astronauts.
-The other 50% of carbon dioxide is jettisoned from the ISS along with the methane that is created.
-The ACLS is a great complement to the NASA oxygen-generating rack.
-The ACLS is a technology demonstrator but if it is successful it will be left onboard the ISS permanently.
-It was delivered on the Kounotori 7 launch in September 2018 and installed in the Destiny module

 Elektron is a Russian Electrolytic Oxygen Generator, which was also used on Mir.
 It uses electrolysis to produce oxygen.
 This process splits water molecules reclaimed from other uses on board the station into oxygen and hydrogen via electrolysis.
 The oxygen is vented into the cabin and the hydrogen is vented into space.
 The three Russian Elektron oxygen generators on board the International Space Station have been plagued with problems, frequently forcing the crew to use backup sources